Railroads & Locomotives Hot Spots Railfan Road: Montana’s U.S. Route 2

 West Glacier boasts both mountain views and adjacent tracks.
 The left turn under the tracks marks the entry to Glacier Park’s Going-to-the-Sun Road, but go straight ahead to Amtrak’s 1910 West Glacier station (BNSF calls it “Belton”).
 The railroad has been following the Flathead River uphill since Columbia Falls and eastbounds face a 0.5% grade.

-BNSF and U.S. 2 follow the southern border of Glacier National Park for the next 50 miles, climbing Marias Pass together at railroad grades exceeding 1.8% and crossing the Continental Divide almost a mile above sea level.
+BNSF and U.S. 2 follow the southern border of Glacier National Park for the next 50 miles, climbing Marias Pass together at on a railroad grade that reaches 1.8% eastbound and 1.2% westbound and crosses the Continental Divide almost a mile above sea level.
 Twenty-five miles east, pause at Essex’s railfan-themed Izaak Walton Inn where guests could stay in cabooses or a GN-painted F45 locomotive in addition to the historic main building.
 Alas, much of the inn’s rail decor was sold at auction and the inn is closed for renovation as of this writing.
 If the inn is open, you’ll find it a fantastic place to stay and watch trains in comfort; otherwise stop in for a meal or a drink.

 BNSF train in front of mountain on track